crawlwp/mihdan-index-now/readme.txt

 See the documentation available from each search engine for more details about IndexNow.

 == Changelog ==

+= 2.5.2 (12.04.2023) =
+* Added support for WordPress 6.2+
+* Added an option for setting the delay time of notifications per post
+* Added an option to configure detailed notifications when adding or updating post
+* Added IndexNow colum to WP List Tables
+* Added a tab for installing other plugins by the author
+* Fixed saving empty taxonomy array error
+* Code refactoring

 = 2.4.1 (06.08.2022) =
 * Added an option to disable the plugin on the Bulk Edit screen